wix-incubator/erb/testing/wix-testkit-base/README.md

 Provides base class to be used by testkits/test-servers to provide:
  - unified contract via helpers in a form of `beforeAndAfter`, `beforeAndAfterEach` that work both for [mocha](https://mochajs.org/) and [jasmine](http://jasmine.github.io/).
  - safeguards against multiple starts, stopping not started container, etc.;
+ - can be used outside of 'describe' blocks.

 ## install